kojish/hbase-client/README.md

 2. Maven 3.x
 3. (Optional) Apache HBase 1.1.2 if you want to try the standalone mode.

-Here is how to run the example.
+Here is how to compile and run the example.
 ```command line
 >git clone https://github.com/kojish/hbase-client.git
 >cd hbase-client